kartik7596/-House-Sales-Analysis/README.md

 The dataset used in this project contains information on house sales in King County, USA.
 The features of the dataset include details like property size, the number of rooms, and location, which were used to predict the house prices.

-# Topics Covered
+# Project: Predicting House Prices in King County, USA
+In this project, I applied data analysis and machine learning techniques to predict house prices in King County, USA.
+The dataset contains detailed information about house sales, including features such as property size, number of rooms, and location.

-The project covers the following topics:
+The project covered the following steps and topics:

-Collecting and Importing Data: I learned how to bring data into Python from various sources.
+Collecting and Importing Data: I started by importing the dataset into Python from various sources, ensuring the data was ready for analysis.
-Cleaning, Preparing, and Formatting Data: Handling missing values, detecting outliers, and formatting the data for analysis.
+Cleaning, Preparing, and Formatting Data: I handled missing values, detected outliers, and transformed categorical variables into numerical formats.
+This was necessary for preparing the data for machine learning models.
-Data Frame Manipulation: Using Pandas to filter, group, and aggregate data efficiently.
+Data Frame Manipulation: Using Pandas, I efficiently filtered, grouped, and aggregated the data to derive useful insights and feature variables.
-Exploratory Data Analysis (EDA): I visualized and summarized the dataset to uncover patterns and insights.
+Exploratory Data Analysis (EDA): I visualized and summarized the dataset to identify key trends, correlations, and patterns between various features and house prices.
-Building Machine Learning Regression Models: I developed linear, multiple, and polynomial regression models to predict house prices.
+Building Machine Learning Regression Models: I developed multiple regression models, including linear, multiple, and polynomial regression, to predict house prices.
-Model Refinement: I worked on improving model performance by fine-tuning hyperparameters and selecting the best features.
+Model Refinement: I fine-tuned the models by adjusting hyperparameters and performing feature selection to improve accuracy.
+I evaluated the models using metrics like R² and RMSE.
-Creating Data Pipelines: Using scikit-learn pipelines, I automated repetitive tasks to streamline the workflow.
+Creating Data Pipelines: Using scikit-learn, I streamlined the workflow by creating automated data pipelines to handle repetitive tasks such as data preprocessing and model training.

-# Predicting House Prices in King County, USA
-The final project was based on a real-world scenario where I predicted the market prices of house sales in King County, USA.
-The dataset included detailed information about each property, such as its size, number of rooms, and location.
-My task was to analyze the data and build predictive models.

-I followed these steps:

-Exploratory Data Analysis (EDA): I began by analyzing the dataset to identify trends, correlations, and potential features for the models.
-Data Preprocessing: I cleaned the data by handling missing values, outliers, and transforming categorical variables for model readiness.
-Model Building and Evaluation: I created linear, multiple, and polynomial regression models using scikit-learn.
-Then, I evaluated the models using metrics such as R² and RMSE.
-Final Prediction: After refining the models, I made predictions on house prices in King County using the best-performing model.
+By the end of the project, I built a model that predicted house prices based on property features.
+The final model was chosen based on performance metrics, and it was used to make predictions for house sales in King County, USA.

 You can find the dataset for this project in the data/ folder.

-Technologies Used
+# Technologies Used
 Python: 3.x
 Libraries:
 Pandas